tableau/hyper-db/website/docs/sql/command/explain.md

 This command retrieves the query plan which Hyper uses to execute the given query.
-The query plan describes in which tables are accessed in which order, how they are joined together, which expressions are evaluated and all other details of query execution.
+The query plan describes which tables are accessed in which order, how they are joined together, which expressions are evaluated and all other details of query execution.

 One or more `<option>`s can provided to change which information is displayed and how it is displayed.
 In general, options are provided within parentheses after the `EXPLAIN` keyword.